flyingbasalt/erdkeys/README.md

 ## installing

+Before insptalling erdkeys, make sure that `pip3` in installed.
+If you already installed `erdpy`, you should already have `pip3`.

 `$ pip3 install erdkeys`

 This will also install a couple of dependencies: the extremely cool [cryptography](https://pypi.org/project/cryptography/) library and a small module to deal with bech32 addresses.

 ## usage